"robust, beautiful voice" -Herald Tribune

-Tredent’s "powerful voice" lends itself with ease to the Verdian repertoire.
-She was invited to compete in the 2016 Voci Verdiane Concorso Internazionale a Busseto in which she advanced to the semi-finals, covered Lida in Verdi’s early gem, La battaglia di Legnano, and had the honor of singing the final notes of Sarasota Opera’s Verdi Cycle—a 38-year journey through all of Giuseppe Verdi’s works—where Victor DeRenzi and Sarasota Opera became the only conductor and company in the world to perform every work by the Italian master.
+Tredent’s voice lends itself with ease to the Verdian repertoire.
+She was invited to compete in the 2016 Voci Verdiane Concorso Internazionale a Busseto in which she was a semi-finalist, covered Lida in Verdi’s early gem, La battaglia di Legnano, and had the honor of singing the final notes of Sarasota Opera’s Verdi Cycle.